 There's also where Xion takes her hood off and reveals herself to have Sora's face, yet is speaking with Xion's voice.
 Not to mention, Vanitas when he takes his mask off.
 Nothing wrong with proportions...but to people familiar with those characters?
 It feels unnerving.

 Shiki's a case of Fridge Brilliance: those who have played TWEWY would know that's not what Shiki looks like at all, but a copy of her best friend Eri's appearance.
 She looked unnaturally rail-thin since that's how she perceives Eri.

-And somebody on deviantART even did something funny...because the avatar for "Bawplz" is a shot from that very scene...of course, wabplz is merely the "sad mouth" flipped upside down, making it actually look either...disturbing with how wide his cheeks are, or funny with how friggin ridiculous his mouth looks.
+And somebody on deviantART even did something funny...because the avatar for "Bawplz" is a shot from that very scene.
+There's also wabplz, which is merely the "sad mouth" flipped upside down, making it actually look either disturbing with how wide his cheeks are, or funny with how friggin' ridiculous his mouth looks.

 Speaking of which, in World of Warcraft, there also are the high/blood elf placeholder models from before the Burning Crusade expansion pack of, a gallery of which can be seen here.
 They were modified night elf models, which meant that the male one had this creepy emotionless face, and the female ones had their eyes slanted at an almost disturbing angle.
 Combined with a blocky, ungainly appearance, both gender models kind of gave the impression their faces were too narrow.